denten-books/plain-text/4-format.md

 its purview far beyond typographical convention.
 The erasure of words, word substitution, automatic summarization, wholesale generation of discourse by algorithmic means---the command and control layer contains all such possibilities.

-## Form and Content

-A treatment of theoretical terms will lead us to the reconstruction of a critical moment in the material history of literary technology.
-As I will argue in this chapter, the middle of the twentieth century saw the birth of a new formalism, related to, yet categorically distinct from formalism in literary studies.
-The changing conditions of literary production necessitated a thorough reevaluation of textual primitives that give rise to letters, words, and pages.

 I will begin by identifying a feature of formalist thought that has long given me pause.
 The very concept of form, central to literary analysis, contains in it two conflicting ideas.
 Going back to reception of Plato, Hegel, and the Russian formalists, the English "form" renders at times the material, outward, and apparent shape of something said or pictured.
 Yet just as often, critics use "form" in the sense of a Platonic ideal: abstracted from matter, inward-facing, and in need of explication.
 Form in that sense is closer to the idea of an algorithm of a formula.
 It is the lasting hidden archetype that gives rise to temporary outward appearances.

+In this chapter, I propose we approach form and formatting anew, with fresh eyes.
+I will begin by arguing first that the intellectual history of formalism literary theory contains within two distinct and contradictory ideas about
+form: one about the outward shape of the sign and another about the inward structure or formula that governs semiotics.
+The distinction is important because it leads to several conflicting strategies of interpretation.
+Taken in the sense of "outwards shape," the form suggests an aesthetics or even an "erotics" of art.[@sontag_against_1966] On this view, a sign is forever embedded into the specific contexts of its instantiation.
+The physical peculiarity of this word makes it forever different from the same word on a different page.
+Taken as formula, form suggests a more analytical approach, aimed at explicating hidden structures.
+Formal analysis in that sense studies not specific traces or utterances, but the development of ideal forms, which exist independent of any specifics.

+The distinction between form, format, and formula will give us the vocabulary to discuss the codification of document structure in the second part of the chapter.
+As I will argue, some of the same intuitions guiding the intellectual history of formalism became ingrained in the material contingencies of word processing emerging in the middle of the twentieth century.
+A kind of a computational formalism will give us the means to reveal a layer of formatting shaping every digital document.
+Finally, I will end the chapter in a discussion about speculative formalism.

+## Form and Content

 ### Establish the binary